Agriculture - Food, Health, Science, Law - Political Science - Administration, Economics - Management

 Graduates of the program will be able to:

-• Research and evaluate complex societal challenges with different stakeholders in a cross-cultural manner;
+• Research and evaluate complex societal challenges from different perspectives (stakeholders and intercultural);

 • Evaluate and integrate different disciplinary and transdisciplinary research knowledge and methodologies;

-• Gain expertise and communicate effectively on complex, real-world issues;
+• Learn to communicate and collaborate effectively on complex issues;

-• Formulate an advanced understanding of transdisciplinarity and demonstrate expertise in facilitation, communication, reflection and collaboration skills to support one's practice ;
+• Formulate an advanced understanding of transdisciplinarity and demonstrate expertise in facilitation, communication, reflection, and collaboration skills to support its implementation;

-• Gain advanced cross-cutting skills in challenge solving, entrepreneurship, innovation, digital skills, and readiness for lifelong learning.
+• Acquire advanced cross-disciplinary skills in problem solving, entrepreneurship, innovation, digital skills, and a disposition for lifelong learning.

 Read more